Low-Frequency Electromagnetic Simulation for Electric Machines

 - Advanced Magnetic Modeling

 - Bi-Directional CAD Integration

 Ansys Maxwell Key Features

-Ansys Workbench connects Ansys Maxwell’s electromagnetic field solvers, making it simple to set up and analyze complex coupled-physics behaviors like deformed mesh feedback structures, stress and strain feedback on magnetic properties, EM fluids, and acoustics.
+Ansys Workbench connects Ansys Maxwell’s low-frequency electromagnetic field solvers.
+Conveniently, making it simple to set up and analyze complex coupled-physics behaviors.
+For example, deformed mesh feedback structures, stress and strain feedback on magnetic properties, EM fluids, and acoustics.

 Perform advanced simulation calculations such as core loss calculations, vector hysteresis, four-quadrant simulation for permanent magnets, magnetostriction and magnetoelastic analysis, and loss computation manufacturing effects.

 Ansys Maxwell’s automated adaptive meshing techniques, which require only the geometry, material properties, and desired performance to achieve an effective solution, are a key feature.